Essential Guide on What Happens If You Don't Eat Enough Protein?

 Symptoms include muscle weakness, fatigue, hair loss, poor wound healing, frequent infections, and cognitive changes like difficulty concentrating.

-What are the potential problems from lack of protein?
+What are the potential problems caused by a lack of protein?

 Lack of protein can impair tissue repair, enzyme production, and growth, leading to increased susceptibility to infections and chronic diseases.